Mohiuddin Nawab: Writing style and themes

 Romance and social issues are the main themes of Nawab's writings.
 His take on life reveals a sharp and critical eye that mercilessly exposes the naked truths of society.
 Creative metaphors and witty phrases were his strongest weapons.
 He was quite aware of men's hard nature, women's soft psychology, and duplicity of human society in general and he used this insight in his writings in a unique and exceptional way.
 Even while writing fiction, his feet never left the ground of reality.
 He merged fiction and facts in a style only a few writers could even try.
 His characters are the familiar faces that readers observe around them.
 His stories usually take place in the ordinary settings of everyday life.
 He puts words of social wisdom in the mouths of laypersons like a worried father, a caring mother, a jobless young man, a maiden girl waiting for a marriage proposal, a hardworking laborer, a motor mechanic, a clergyman (molvi), etc.

 Personal life

-Nawab had three marriages and he was the breadwinner of a large family of 3 wives and 13 children.
+Nawab had three wives and 13 children.